Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 Cacio e Pepe

-• Dry pasta (long preservation)
+• Dry pasta (long shelf life)

 • Pecorino Romano (aged cheese)